 In the chart above of CSCO, the market began the day testing to find where supply would enter the market.
 CSCO's stock price eventually found resistance at the high of the day.
 In fact, there was so much resistance and subsequent selling pressure, that prices were able to close the day significantly lower than the open, a very bearish sign.

-However, other indicators should be used in conjunction with the Shooting Star candlestick pattern to determine sell signals, for example, waiting a day to see if prices continued falling or other chart indications such as a break of an upward trendline.
+However, other indicators should be used in conjunction with the Shooting Star candlestick pattern to determine potential sell signals, for example, waiting a day to see if prices continued falling or other chart indications such as a break of an upward trendline.

-For aggressive traders, the Shooting Star pattern illustrated above could be used as the sell signal.
+For aggressive traders, the Shooting Star pattern illustrated above could potentially be used as a sell signal.
 The red portion of the candle (the difference between the open and close) was so large with CSCO, that it could be considered the same as a bearish candle occuring on the next day.
 However, caution would have to be used because the close of the Shooting Star rested right at the uptrend support line for Cisco Systems.

 The bullish version of the Shooting Star formation is the Inverted Hammer formation (see: Inverted Hammer) that occurs at bottoms.
 Another similar candlestick pattern in look and interpretation to the Shooting Star pattern is the Gravestone Doji (see: Gravestone Doji).